Azure-Samples/active-directory-nodejs-external-identities-api-connector-azure-function-validate/README.md

 ## Key concepts

-External Identities [self-service sign-up](https://docs.microsoft.com/azure/active-directory/b2b/self-service-sign-up-overview) enables you way to create custom experiences for external users like collaborators, partners, and guests to sign-up to to applications in your tenant for easy collaboration.
+API connectors provide you with a way to modify and extend sign-up flows by leveraging web APIs.
+API connectors are available in both [guest user self-service sign up](https://docs.microsoft.com/azure/active-directory/external-identities/api-connectors-overview) and [Azure AD B2C sign-up user flows](https://docs.microsoft.com/azure/active-directory-b2c/api-connectors-overview?pivots=b2c-user-flow).

-[API connectors](https://docs.microsoft.com/azure/active-directory/b2b/api-connectors-overview) provide you with a way to further modify and extend sign-up flows by leveraging web APIs.
 This examples uses an API connector to limit sign-ups to only a specific tenant: fabrikam.com.
 This is easily modifiable in `index.js`.
 Further, the API connector is used to perform input validation on 'Job Title' by ensuring a user provides a value of at least 4 characters.

 ## Prerequisites